SECURITY All users

 - Adjust the access level you wish to grant to the share recipient(s) from the Select Permissions dropdown list.

-- Optionally, select the Reshare check box, the Public Links check box, or both.
-The Reshare option allows the recipient to access the Share tab and share the item with other members of the team.
-The Public Links option allows the recipient to create public shares to the item.
+- Optionally, select the Reshare check box, the Public Shares check box, or both.
+The Reshare option allows the recipient to access the Team Shares tab and share the item with other members of the team.
+The Public Shares option allows the recipient to create public shares for the item.

-You will only be able to grant permissions equal to or less than their own permissions to that project or folder.
+NOTE You will only be able to grant permissions equal to or less than your own permissions to that project or folder.

 - Click the Share (Project or Folder) button.

-- Go to the Share view for the item for which you want to modify permissions.
+- Go to the Team Shares view for the item for which you want to modify permissions.

 - Click the access level for the share recipient(s) in the (Project or Folder) Permissions column.